-Extracurricular/Co-Curricular Experience or Activities (if applicable)

-If you've held leadership roles, you may title this section "Leadership Activities or Experiences."
+Extracurricular/Co-Curricular Experience or Activities (If applicable and optional.
+Best to keep at bottom of resume.)
+If you've held leadership roles, you may title this section "Leadership" "Activities" or "Experiences."
 If you held an office, list the position held and the outcomes or benefits of your efforts.